similicious/hibiscus-actual-budget/README.md

 A Node.js application that automatically syncs transactions from Hibiscus Server (a banking interface) to Actual Budget.
 This integration allows for seamless transaction importing from your bank account to your Actual Budget instance.

+Hibiscus Server does the heavy lifting and fetches the transaction from the bank(s) via FinTS / HBCI.
+This application pulls the transactions from the REST API provided by Hibiscus and imports them into Actual Budget.

 ## Features

 - 🔄 Automatic transaction syncing from Hibiscus to Actual Budget